LifeMC/LifeSkript/.github/SECURITY.md

 Since we don't released a new major version yet, we don't have any active version branches for fixes or security fixes.
 So, we always provide fixes to the latest version.

 For the above statement, modifying the old versions are _not_ possible.
-Of course you can check out the specific tag and modify it yourself.
+Of course, you can check out the specific tag and modify it yourself.

 | Version | Supported          |
 | ------- | ------------------ |